Luann de Lesseps Fuels ‘RHONY’ Season 12 Cast Rumor On Instagram By Sharing Photo Of Leah McSweeney

 According to the report, McSweeney had been chosen to join the series on the heels of Frankel’s exit, but when approached for a comment, Bravo TV couldn’t confirm or deny any such news.

-McSweeney is a mom of one and shares her daughter, Kier, with her ex.
+McSweeney is a mom-of-one and shares her daughter, Kier, with her ex.
 She’s appeared on reality shows before and was actually featured on Bravo TV in 2010.
 As some may recall, McSweeney was seen on The Millionaire Matchmaker, which featured Patti Stanger.

-Joining de Lesseps and McSweeney for Season 12 will reportedly be Ramona Singer, Dorinda Medley, and Sonja Morgan.
+Reportedly joining de Lesseps and McSweeney for Season 12 are Ramona Singer, Dorinda Medley, and Sonja Morgan.

 The Real Housewives of New York City cast is expected to return to Bravo TV sometime next year for Season 12.